John C Flavin

 Until I realized that everything for which I should be grateful might be discolored and burdened and sometimes entirely strangled by even the slightest defeat, my life was a seesaw of contradicting perspectives of who I was and what I was worth.
 Having been molested, however benign it had seemed for those 22 years, made it so that on Sunday I could believe I could be the President of the United States (literally), and on Monday, I was crumpled, sobbing in the corner of a closet (also literally).

-One outcome from my delayed emotional development was my daughter, now 33.
+One outcome from my delayed emotional development was my daughter, now 34.
 I met her mother, a 16 year-old named Diana, on a bus at 2:30 in the morning.
-She didn’t know that the buses stopped running for the night, and instead of letting her continue to downtown Seattle with no place to sleep, I kindly invited her to my apartment.
+She didn’t know that the buses stopped running for the night, and instead of letting her continue to downtown Seattle with no place to go or sleep, I kindly invited her to my apartment.
 A few months later, she was pregnant.

 When I was 22, I announced the pregnancy to my family at a gathering that I had organized.
 My grasp of the situation was so limited that I didn’t realize the obvious: their response would be, “Oh.
 My.
 God.
 What the hell just happened?”
 Even after their decidedly not celebratory but authentically muted response, I didn’t read the room.
 I was oblivious.